 HOW MUCH INCOME IS NEEDED FOR 500K MORTGAGE?

-Given what we know above, let’s see how much you need to make to buy a $500K home.
+Given what we know above, let’s see how much income is required for a $500K home.

 In this example, let’s suppose you are putting the minimum down payment of 5% or $25,000.
 Because you have less than 20% down you’ll need to pay CMHC insurance.
 In this case the CMHC insurance adds an extra $19,000 to your mortgage for a total mortgage of $494,000.

 Inevitably, you will have to pass the stress test when applying for a mortgage with any major lender.
-So first, let’s see how much income is needed to qualify for a $500K mortgage under the stress test.
+So first, let’s see how much income is needed for a $500K mortgage while qualifying under the stress test.

 Income Needed for 500K Mortgage Under the Stress Test